 Getting to Siem Reap from Phnom Penh

-Siem Reap is the nearest town to Angkor Wat and is often the next stop for visitors to Cambodia.
+Siem Reap is the nearest town to Angkor Wat and is often the next stop on the South East Asia Bucket List for visitors to Cambodia.
 To reach Siem Reap you can take a 5 hour taxi from Phnom Penh for around $75.
 Alternatively you can take the bus for a cheaper option.

 Where to after Cambodia?